 Rabbi Salkin’s blog, “Martini Judaism – for those who want to be shaken and stirred,” won the 2015 Religion Communicators Council (RCC) Wilbur Award for Faith-based Blogs.
 His essays have appeared in numerous periodicals, including The Washington Post, Forward, JTA, Tablet, Wall Street Journal, Moment, The Jewish Week and Readers Digest.

 A native of New York, Rabbi Salkin was ordained at Hebrew Union College-Jewish Institute of Religion in New York in 1981.
 He was one of the first Jews to earn the Doctor of Ministry degree from Princeton Theological Seminary in 1991.
 Rabbi Salkin has served on the boards of many national and local Jewish organizations, and an activist for Israel and Zionism.

 In his spare time, Rabbi Salkin likes music, reading, and going to the movies.
-He is married to Sheila Shuster, and they have four children: Samuel, Rachel, Alexandra, and Gabriel.
+He has two sons: Samuel (and Kyle) and Gabriel, and one grandson, Noah.